Yale Schola Cantorum

 Schola was founded in 2003 by Simon Carrington, and has worked with a host of internationally renowned conductors, including Simon Halsey, Paul Hillier, Stephen Layton, Sir Neville Marriner, Nicholas McGegan, James O’Donnell, Stefan Parkman, Krzysztof Penderecki, Helmuth Rilling, and Dale Warland.

 In addition to performing regularly in New Haven and New York, the ensemble records and tours nationally and internationally.
 Schola’s recordings appear on the Delos, Gothic, and Naxos labels.
 On tour, Schola Cantorum has given performances in England, Hungary, France, China, South Korea, Italy, Greece, Turkey, Japan, and Singapore.
-The ensemble will tour St. Petersburg, Russia; Tallinn, Estonia; and Riga, Latvia in the spring of 2016 and will tour to India in 2017.
+The ensemble toured St. Petersburg, Russia; Tallinn, Estonia; and Riga, Latvia in the spring of 2016 and will tour to India in 2017.

-Highlights of Schola’s 2016-2017 season include new commissions by Hanna Lash and Reena Esmail, Brahms’ Requiem and Handel’s An Occasional Oratorio.
+Highlights of Schola’s 2016-2017 season include new commissions by Hannah Lash and Reena Esmail, Brahms’ Requiem and Handel’s An Occasional Oratorio.
 The Brahms Requiem will be recorded, and the group will tour internationally in India in March of 2017.